Reimbursable travel expenses include the ordinary expenses of public or private transportation as well as unusual costs due to special circumstances.

 (B) If a Federal disability hearing officer holds the disability hearing, the geographic area of the State (which includes a State as defined in § 404.2(c)(5) and also includes the Northern Mariana Islands) in which the claimant resides or, if the claimant is not a resident of a State, in which the hearing officer holds the disability hearing; or

-(C) The designated geographic service area of the Office of Hearings and Appeals hearing office having responsibility for providing the hearing before an administrative law judge.
+(C) The designated geographic service area of the Office of Hearings Operations hearing office having responsibility for providing the hearing.

 (ii) We or the State agency determine the maximum amount allowable for travel by a representative based on the distance to the hearing site from the farthest point within the appropriate geographic area.
 In determining the maximum amount allowable for travel between these two points, we or the State agency apply the rules in paragraphs (a) through (c) of this section and the limitations in paragraph (d) (1) and (4) of this section.
 If the distance between these two points does not exceed 75 miles, we or the State agency will not reimburse any of your representative's travel expenses.